STRONG’S YACHT CENTER

 As is typical with construction projects with an excavation component, the removed material will be sold, and the proceeds used to support the project’s cost.
 The anticipated value of the sand is less than 10% of the cost of the project.

-More than 100 new trees will be planted on site upon completion of construction.
-In addition, we will work with the Southold Town Tree Committee to plant additional trees in the community.
+135 trees will be planted on site upon completion of construction.
+In addition, 50 native trees will be contributed to the Southold Town Tree Committee for installation at priority sites within the Town of Southold.

 What impact will the building project have on the nearby Mill Road Preserve?

-How does Strong’s Marine know that this project will not have any significant environmental impacts?
+How can you be certain that this project will not have significant environmental impacts?

-Over the past three years, many technical professionals from consulting firms throughout Long Island have been involved in the planning and design of this project to ensure minimal impact on the environment.
-Our team has decades of experience, and they have all worked on projects in the Town of Southold.
+Over the past four years, technical professionals with consulting firms across Long Island have been involved in the planning and design of this project to ensure minimal impact on the environment.
+They are acknowledged experts in their fields with decades of experience.
+The team has all worked on projects in the Town of Southold; many of them have consulted on projects for Southold Town itself.

 We are happy to answer any questions you may have related to this proposal.
 Please contact Business Development Manager Nicole Evers at nicole@strongsmarine.com or call or text 631.807.6635